 She has spent over 20 years in the world of marketing, sales, leadership training and business development.
 Her business development company, The Radical Connector, teaches first-time entrepreneurs how to build their businesses from scratch.
 Lindsay’s passion for supporting strategic growth and connection with entrepreneurs keeps her busy coaching, speaking, and facilitating workshops throughout North America.

-As Director of Business Development Lindsay is thrilled to be bringing her community building and business development strategies to help grow the OGLCC and the businesses of its members.
+Lindsay is thrilled to be bringing her community building and business development strategies to help grow the OGLCC and the businesses of its members.